 While most music listeners are familiar with singles and full-length albums, the EP often remains a mystery.
-What is it?
-Why would an artist bother making one?

-In music, an EP (Extended Play) is a set of recordings containing more tracks than a single, but not enough to be classified as a full-length album.
+An EP (Extended Play) is a set of recordings containing more tracks than a single, but not enough to be classified as a full-length album.
 They usually contain between 3-5 tracks and are most-commonly released by up-and-coming artists.

 Keep reading for a full breakdown of the ever-popular release format, as well as a full FAQ.

 What Does EP Stand For?

 EP stands for Extended Play.
 The term was first coined by RCA Records in 1952, who introduced the product to compete with the LP (which had been introduced by Columbia Records in 1948).
 Featuring narrower grooves, the original Extended Play held up to 7.5 minutes of audio per side, yet could still be played on a regular 45RPM phonograph.

 Throughout the 20th century, EPs primarily consisted of single and B-side compilations.
 Nowadays, they serve as a more concise form of the traditional LP (Long Play) record.
 Having briefly dropped out of popularity in the late 20th century, they’re becoming increasingly popular in the present-day music market for several key reasons (which I’ll outline later on in this article).